Rapidly Increasing Magnetization (RIM) Waveforms

 The Lead Slots Overlay Graph animation shows a complete test from 2008 when the rotor had two shorts.
 The Coil 4A short was easily detectable at lower loads, but was not detectable near full load.
 Full load waveforms after the rotor developed the Coil 1A short and after a rotor rewind are also included.

-All Slots Overlay Graph - near full load, the turn shorts in Coil 1A and Coil 2C are easily detectable in the leading coil slots, but the short in Coil 4A is not detectable.
-Because of magnetic saturation and modulation effects, none of the shorts are detectable in the lagging coil slots.
+On-line Near Full Load Waveform- All Slots Overlay Graph - the turn shorts in Coil 1A and Coil 2C are easily detectable in the leading coil slots, but because of magnetic saturation and modulation effects, the short in Coil 4A is not detectable.
+For the same reasons, none of the shorts are detectable in the lagging coil slots.

-All Slots Overlay Graph - a RIM waveform shows strongly amplified turn short indications in all three coils, with equal detection sensitivity in the leading and lagging slots.
+RIM Waveform - All Slots Overlay Graph - shows strongly amplified turn short indications in all three coils, with equal detection sensitivity in the leading and lagging slots.
 This waveform confirmed the location of the three shorts seen in the on-line data, but it cannot be used by itself to quantify the number of shorts in each coil.